maths/moodle-qbank_gitsync/doc/exportrepofrommoodle.md

 ### On failure

-- If the script fails, discard changes in the repository (e.g. with the `git reset` command) and run the `php exportrepo.php` again once the issue has been dealt with.
+- If the script fails, discard changes in the repository (e.g. with the `git reset` command) and run the `php exportrepofrommoodle.php` again once the issue has been dealt with.
 All questions will be exported afresh.